duneanalytics/docs/README.md

 ![Screen Shot 2021-04-23 at 10 51 25 AM](https://user-images.githubusercontent.com/76178256/115889404-e7841080-a421-11eb-9e30-8d43e58e28f4.png)

 Using carefully planned visuals, a clever blockchain analyst can tell a story about a particular group of data.
 For example, in the [above dashboard](https://duneanalytics.com/hagaetc/dex-metrics) it is clear at the top that 'Dex' as a category is growing.
 Below, the audience sees which dex's are the most popular by volume, and finally can view a stacked bar chart that shows changes over time.
 By just looking at this single dashboard, the audience sees a clear picture of the entire Dex market.

 ### Try It
 - [ ] Group some visualizations into a dashboard to tell a story about a set of blockchain data

+##Dune is a collaborative effort

+On Dune, all queries and datasets are public by default.

+This introduces a interesting dynamic in which you, the user, can fork and remix the queries of other creators with ease and build on top of their knowledge.
+On the other side, every time you write a new query, you contribute to the collection of queries that help people query for data on dune.
+That way, the Dune Community succeeds together through an ever improving range of queries that allow you to easily query for just the stats you need.

+It also makes it really easy and enjoyable for people to cooperate and

+If you do need Privacy for your Queries, the Pro Plan has got you covered.